 Should these side effects become persistent or you start to experience anything more serious, you should seek medical help straight away.

 We understand that it's not always convenient to get a repeat prescription from your doctor, which is why we offer patients the facility to get a repeat prescription and have their treatment delivered directly to their door.
-Simply complete the online consultation form which will then be checked by one of our team of doctors, who will pass a prescription to our pharmacy if they feel that it is in your best interest to use this medication.
+Simply complete the online consultation form which will then be checked by one of our partner doctors, who will pass a prescription to our pharmacy if they feel that it is in your best interest to use this medication.
 All orders are dispatched for free next day delivery.
 We provide a variety of medication for Asthma.
 If you need an alternative medication see the other Asthma treatments for alternatives.

 Reachable and friendly patient supportPatient Service Online now: Mon-Fri 08:00-18:00